 Study Subject (s): Gates Cambridge Scholarship is awarded to study any subject available at the University of Cambridge.

-Scholarship Award: A Gates Cambridge Scholarship covers the full cost of studying at Cambridge.
-It also provides additional, discretionary funding.
-The Gates Cambridge Scholarship is one of the most generous international scholarships available.
+Scholarship Award: The Gates Cambridge Scholarship is one of the most generous international scholarships available.
 It covers the following costs:

 - the University Composition Fee at the appropriate rate*